Doring Dental Seminars is dedicated to providing comprehensive, quality, and practical continuing education for the doctor and the entire dental team.

 Doring Dental Seminars is a PACE certified continuing education provider.

-Participants will receive 16 C.E.U.s per course level, 10 lecture, 6 participation.
+Participants will receive 16 participation C.E.U.s per 2 day course.

 Meet Dr. Kevin Doring

 Dr. Kevin Doring is a graduate of the Johns Hopkins University and earned his D.D.S. degree at the University of Maryland Dental School.
 He then completed a general practice and anesthesia residency at the Charleston Area Medical Center.
 Dr. Doring has been actively placing and restoring dental implants since 1985.
 He holds Mastership in the Academy of General Dentistry, is a Fellow in the American College of Dentists, The Pierre Fauchard Academy, the International College of Oral Implantologists.

 Dr. Doring has been published in numerous dental journals and has lectured throughout the U.S. and internationally on various dental topics.
 He currently maintains a comprehensive and implant dental private practice in Edgewater, Maryland.